aghedden/curiosity_choice_preference/README.md

 - Each password includes the participant's **subject ID**
 - For example, FM4KL2PIL124 may be the password for the participant with the subject ID **PIL124** *(FM4KL2**PIL124**)*
 - Ensures that the proper stimuli are pulled into Part 2 for the given participant

+### `det_mem_task_order.ipynb`
+**Utility for Task Order**
+- Shuffles and splits the subject ids to randomly assign participants to each task order
+- The output of this script is plugged into the task code for Part 2, telling jspsych what order to present that tasks to that participant in based on their subject id